laminas-api-tools/api-tools-versioning/README.md

 ### User Configuration

-The top-level configuration key for user configuration of this module is `zf-versioning`.
+The top-level configuration key for user configuration of this module is `api-tools-versioning`.

 #### Key: `content-type`